Black Friday is here! Get up to 30% off on Devart products!

-How to connect PostgreSQL databases in .NET applications
+How to connect to PostgreSQL in .NET with C#

 Database connectivity is essential since no application can function properly without a way to store and manage data, allowing for the insertion and retrieval of information when needed.
 PostgreSQL stands out as a favored option for application development because of its open-source nature, rich feature set, reliability, and excellent performance.
 With the backing of a vast developer community and comprehensive documentation, PostgreSQL ensures that help is always within reach.